SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ## Making sure your system is ready
 If you are intending to use SteamVR with your slimes, make sure it is installed and **run it at least once** before moving forward.

-> **Note:** If you have forgotten to run SteamVR before installing the SlimeVR application, you will need to either run the installer again at a later date or manually install the SteamVR drivers for SlimeVR.

 ## Install the latest SlimeVR Installer
 The latest [SlimeVR Installer can be found here.](https://slimevr.dev/download) Download it and install it, this installer can be used to update the server software in the future.